 Ali, S., Phillips, C. A., Phillips, P. S. and Bates, M. P.

 Sampling points at a material reclamation facility (MRF) were monitored over three months for the presence of Legionella spp.
 A number of different Legionellae were isolated and typed to identify L. pneumophila serogroup 1, the serotype which is the most common human pathogen.
 Phenotypic methods resulted in a total of 61 presumptive isolates of Legionella spp.
 Using latex agglutination, 26 out of the 61 were identified as L. pneumophila serogroup 1, 23 as L. pneumophila serogroups 2–14, and the remaining 12 were Legionella spp.
 However, on typing using pulse field gel electrophoresis, the 26 L. pneumophila serotype 1 isolates were a diverse group of 25 PFGE types with none persisting in the environment over time.
 This diversity suggests that there are a number of contamination sources for this important human pathogen in the MRF environment which constitute a risk to health for operatives in these facilities

-Research Centre > Centre for Research into Sustainable Wastes Management School of Health School of Science and Technology (from 2010) School of Science and Technology (from 2010) > Environmental and Material Sciences
+Research Centre > Centre for Research into Sustainable Wastes Management Research Centre > China and Emerging Economies Centre Faculty of Health & Society School of Science and Technology (2010-2016) School of Science and Technology (2010-2016) > Environmental and Geographical Sciences Faculty of Arts, Science & Technology > Environmental and Geographical Sciences